 Invest, Government funding and supportive regulation can leverage significant investment from private sector partners.
 The private sector is well positioned to secure the high upfront capital investment needed to invest in a zero-emission fleet, and in a tight fiscal environment, it makes sound economic sense for private sector partnership to drive best value from taxpayer investment.
-For example, to date, First Bus has invested £238m in decarbonisation, with government funding of £128m, meaning that every £1 of public money has generated nearly £2 of First Bus investment.
+For example, to date, First Bus has invested over £300m in decarbonisation, which represents more than £2 of First Bus investment for every £1 of public money.
+First Bus has committed to delivering a fully zero emission bus (ZEB) fleet by 2035 and has now introduced over 1,100 ZEBs which is 20% of the fleet.